trzy/Supermodel/Docs/README.txt

 Save states are saved and restored by pressing F5 and F7, respectively.
 Up to 10 different save slots can be selected with F6.
-All files are written to the Saves/ directory, which must exist.
-If you extracted the Supermodel ZIP file correctly, they will have automatically been created.
+All files are written to the Saves/ directory, which must exist beforehand.
+If you extracted the Supermodel ZIP file correctly, it will have been created automatically.

 Non-volatile memory (NVRAM) consists of battery-backed backup RAM and an EEPROM chip.
-The former is used for things like high score data whereas the latter stores machine settings (often accessed using the Test buttons).
+The former is used for high score data and statistics whereas the latter stores machine settings (often accessed using the Test buttons).
 NVRAM is automatically saved each time Supermodel exits and is loaded at start-up.
 It can be cleared by deleting the NVRAM files or using Alt-N.